mjberli/airtable-backup-script/README.md

 2. Go to your the [Developer Hub](https://airtable.com/create/tokens).
 3. Create a new Personal Access Token

-   You need to create a new personal access token with the following scopes:
+   You need to create a new Personal Access Token with the following scopes:

    - `schema.bases:read`
    - `data.records:read`